 Anyway, to put the final period at the end of this quite lengthy review (see, I told you it was gonna be long), I must once again reiterate that despite all its flaws, I had a fairly good time playing FF13.
 It sadly doesn’t quite have that feeling of a Journey with a capital J that I outlined in my post about JRPGs, and the storyline didn’t exactly have me on the edge of my seat, but it has one hell of a solid battle system that I had fun messing around with.

 (P.S.
-Worst Final Fantasy is Type-0, anyway.
+The worst Final Fantasy is Type-0, anyway.
 Fuck that game.)

 (Update: My review of the sequel, FFXIII-2, can be found here.
-It manages to dethrone Type-0 as the worst FF, by the way.
+It managed to dethrone Type-0 as the worst FF, by the way.
 Yup, it’s that bad.)